gemc/sci-g/examples/README.md

  It is hoped that the user can take these basic ideas and expand them in their own projects.

+The examples are organized in folders, each one containing a README file with instructions on how to run the example.

+## Requirements

+[gemc3 installation](https://gemc.github.io/home/b_installation.html), either docker or local.
+In both cases the environment will be setup and these examples can be found in the `$SCIG/examples` folder.

-## Usage
+## Basic Usage

-An overview with instructions to run and build each example are given in README files in each folder.

-## Examples List

 | Example                                  | Description                                              |
 |:-----------------------------------------|:---------------------------------------------------------|